13 Ways to Get Your Blog Noticed & Boost Traffic

 This is why you should ALWAYS include internal jumplinks on your blog posts.

-If you’re using a CMS like WordPress, adding internal jumplinks is really easy, as you can use WordPress plugins that do it automatically for you.
+If you’re using a CMS like WordPress, adding internal jumplinks is really easy, as you can use WordPress theme plugins that do it automatically for you.

 4) Create really useful content